Jannen06/Charge-Consensus/README.md

 <p align="center">
   <img src="presentation/architecture.jpeg" width="600" alt="Architecture Diagram">
 </p>

-*(Recommendation: Replace the Imgur link above with a real screenshot of the architecture diagram.)*

 1.  **Natural Language Request:** A driver states their need in plain English (e.g., "I'm in a panic!" or "I'll be here all day").
 2.  **DID-Based Verification (Simulated):** The driver's identity and vehicle data are verified using a Verifiable Credential (VC).
 This ensures a secure, trusted interaction without sharing unnecessary personal data.